Quadrupole-conserving dynamics in the non-commutative plane: Effective field theory (non-dissipative)

-To understand the normal modes, we can now expand around equilibrium: and keep only lowest non-trivial (quadratic) order terms in $\phi$, in $\mathcal{L}$.
-Using the Taylor expansions we deduce that the leading order Lagrangian is
+To understand the normal modes, we can now expand around the equilibrium configuration: and keep only lowest non-trivial (quadratic) order terms in $\phi$, within the Lagrangian $\mathcal{L}$.
+We expand the relevant tensors as Substituting these into the Lagrangian and keeping only terms up to quadratic order, we obtain the leading-order effective theory,